-(10.05) Upon termination of employment an employee (or his or her estate in case of death) shall receive accrued vacation pay at the rate of one day's pay for each 25 work days following the last previous September 1 for those entitled to less than a three-week vacation; for each 16 work days following the last previous September 1 for those entitled to a three-week vacation; for each 12 work days following the last previous September 1 for those entitled to a four-week vacation; for each 10 work days following the last previous September 1 for those entitled to a five-week vacation; for each 8 work days following the last previous September 1 for those entitled to a six-week vacation plus pay for any vacation previously earned but not taken (applicable only to employees grandfathered with a sixth week of vacation).
+(10.04) Upon termination of employment an employee (or his or her estate in case of death) shall receive accrued vacation pay at the rate of one day's pay for each 25 work days following the last previous September 1 for those entitled to less than a three-week vacation; for each 16 work days following the last previous September 1 for those entitled to a three-week vacation; for each 12 work days following the last previous September 1 for those entitled to a four-week vacation; for each 10 work days following the last previous September 1 for those entitled to a five-week vacation; for each 8 work days following the last previous September 1 for those entitled to a six-week vacation plus pay for any vacation previously earned but not taken (applicable only to employees grandfathered with a sixth week of vacation).

-(10.06) An employee who has an unpaid leave of absence in excess of fifteen (15) calendar days in the relevant vacation year shall have the vacation period and pay adjusted accordingly on a pro-rata basis.
+(10.05) An employee who has an unpaid leave of absence in excess of fifteen (15) calendar days in the relevant vacation year shall have the vacation period and pay adjusted accordingly on a pro-rata basis.
 If the employee has completed the vacation period prior to the unpaid leave of absence in excess of fifteen (15) calendar days, the proration will be effective in the following vacation year.

-Notwithstanding the foregoing, the vacation period and vacation pay of an employee who will return to work at the end of a pregnancy leave and parental leave in respect of the birth of her child shall not be prorated in respect of such leave, up to the maximum period of entitlement for such leaves prescribed by the Employment Standards Act.
-Similarly, the vacation period and vacation pay of an employee who returns to work from parental leave shall not be prorated in respect of such leave, up to the maximum period of time prescribed for parental leave under the Employment

-Standards Act.
-Employees must take accrued vacation immediately following pregnancy/parental leave.
-An employee who terminates employment during or at the conclusion of pregnancy leave, parental leave, maternity leave or extended leave or less than six (6) months after completing such leave shall not be entitled to vacation pay in respect of the period of leave and shall reimburse the Employer for any such pay which has been received.
+(10.05) (a) Notwithstanding the foregoing, the vacation period and vacation pay of an employee who will return to work at the end of a pregnancy leave and parental leave in respect of the birth of her child shall not be prorated in respect of such leave, up to the maximum period of entitlement for such leaves prescribed by the Employment Standards Act. vacation period and vacation pay of an employee who returns to work from parental leave shall not be prorated in respect of such leave, up to the maximum period of time prescribed for parental leave under the Employment Standards Act.
+Any vacation accrued prior to a pregnancy and/or parental leave must be taken before the leave begins.
+All vacation accrued during a pregnancy and/or parental leave that is earned in a fiscal year that is prior to the return date must be taken at the end of the leave and prior to a return.
+For all vacation that is earned during a pregnancy and/or parental leave that is earned in the current fiscal year of a leave, the employee will have the option to a) take some or all of any accrued vacation days at the end of their leave and prior to their return and/or b) bank any remaining vacation earned during the leave to use prior to the end of the current fiscal year, subject to the normal terms of The Globe Vacation An employee who terminates employment during or at the conclusion of pregnancy leave, parental leave, maternity leave or extended leave or less than six (6) months after completing such leave shall not be entitled to vacation pay in respect of the period of leave and shall reimburse the Employer for any such pay which has been received.

-(10.07) Notwithstanding the above, part-time and temporary employees who will have completed specified periods of service by the next September 1 shall be paid their vacation pay with each salary payment as follows:
+(10.06) Notwithstanding the above, part-time and temporary employees who will have completed specified periods of service by the next September 1 shall be paid their vacation pay with each salary payment as follows: